 Hi I'm Sophie.

-I am a wife and the mother of three dynamic teenagers, 15, 17 & 18 years old.
-My 17 year old son has autism.
+I am a wife and the mother of three dynamic young people, 17, 19 & 20 years old.
+My 19 year old son has autism.
 This has been a great adversity and an amazing blessing at the same time in my family's life!
-I work as an AVID tutor in middle school and high school, getting kids reading for higher level classes and ultimately college.
+I work as an ELL tutor in middle school, getting kids to read and write English better and ready for higher level classes.
 I like the challenge!

 Why I am a Mormon

 I am a member of the Church of Jesus Christ of Latter-Day Saints because it is the true Church of Christ on earth, restored today through Joseph Smith the prophet.
 I converted to the Church when I was 20 years old, in France, where I grew up.
 I was a non practicing Catholic.
 The Holy Ghost testified to me, very powerfully, that the missionaries were teaching me the truth restored, so I was baptized and confirmed a member 20 years ago and I have been true to the faith since then.
 My testimony has grown and grown brighter and stronger, and it is my single most precious possession, something I do know I will forever hold dear.
 Joining the Church has literally saved me from darkness and a world without hope.